basarat/typescript-book-alpha/00/preface.md

 So, as I've left the compiler / language service ecosystem (at least taking a break), I am not going to cover them here, as I plan to keep this guide much more easy to keep up to date compared to the previous attempt.

+## TypeScript - The ecosystem
+JavaScript is everywhere.
+And TypeScript is everywhere JavaScript is (and more e.g. [assemblyscript](https://github.com/AssemblyScript/assemblyscript)).

+I cover a few of these in TypeScript deep dive (e.g. cypress, react).
+However it wasn't the focus of the book.
+I plan to write seperate books for the popular ecosystems instead of just little sections in this book.

+The intention of this book is to cover the languages (JavaScript and TypeScript) as much as possible without dragging the user down into the JavaScript ecosystem.

 ## Why not TypeScript deep dive 2nd Edition
 I could definitely call this book that.
 However there are a few reasons for not doing it that way:

 * Don't break the internet: TypeScript deep dive is very popular.
 Lots of the public internet (including stackoverflow) and private internet links to it.
 I'd rahter not break those links.
-* Creating a second edition that's vastly different (a different approach to teaching TypeScript as I've called it), is just poor expectation managment.
+* Creating a second edition that's vastly different (a different approach to teaching TypeScript as I've called it + focus on the language), is just poor expectation managment.

 So here you have it, a new book.
 Hope it makes your life easier 🌹